 Fall in Love with Zines and the Zine Community

-More than 3,000 people swarmed the first two stories of The Majestic Downtown on Spring St. from 11 a.m. to 6 p.m. in historic downtown Los Angeles. for the 5th annual L.A.
-Zine Fest, organized and run by three people – Rhea Tepp, Kenzo Martinez and Daisy Noemi – and their team of volunteers.
+More than 3,000 people swarmed the first two stories of The Majestic Downtown on Spring St. on March 6, 2016 from 11 a.m. to 6 p.m. in historic downtown Los Angeles.
+The 5th annual L.A.
+Zine Fest was organized and run by three people – Rhea Tepp, Kenzo Martinez and Daisy Noemi – and their team of volunteers.

 “…people appreciate zines because they’re so bare and so vulnerable that – even though they probably forgot, at some degree, how to be vulnerable in the real world or with an actual person – it’s easier for them and comforting to know that there are other people not necessarily within the same neighborhood, but that exists somewhere and that have the exact same thoughts or feelings,” said Noemi.